Agent Vm

 flake.nix inventory.instances -> @luxus/microvm-host on vanessa -> imports inputs.microvm.nixosModules.host -> creates bridge vmbr0 (10.200.0.1/24) -> provides NAT + DNS (dnsmasq) for guests

--> @luxus/agent-vm:agent-finalform on vanessa -> microvm.vms.agent-finalform -> modules/nixos/agent-vm-guest.nix (agentType = hermes)vanessa is the only deploy target.
+-> @luxus/agent-vm instances on vanessa -> microvm.vms.<name> -> modules/nixos/_agent-vm-guest.nixvanessa is the only deploy target.
 Each @luxus/agent-vm instance defines

 exactly one microvm.vms.<vmName> on the host.